vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 This is unlike the other two Oracle types ([Open Oracle signed messages](#open-oracle-signed-messages) & [JSON signed message data](#json-signed-message-data)),which both rely on a third party submitting data to the network.

 ### ABI
-The `address` field in the specification tells the spec above which address to interact with on Ethereum.
+The `address` field in the specification tells the spec above which address to interact with on the chain.
 The `abi` ([Application Binary Interface](https://docs.soliditylang.org/en/develop/abi-spec.html#json) & `method` field on the spec above tells the settlement spec **how** to interact with it.
-Ethereum Oracle settlement specifications use the JSON ABI of the smart contract to describe the method on the contract that will be called to fetch the data.
+EVM oracle settlement specifications use the JSON ABI of the smart contract to describe the method on the contract that will be called to fetch the data.
 The ABI will contain the function name, details of any paramters required, and the format of the response.

 For example, the [Chainlink BTC/USD oracle](https://data.chain.link/ethereum/mainnet/crypto-usd/btc-usd) has its JSON ABI [published on Etherscan](https://etherscan.io/address/0xf4030086522a5beea4988f8ca5b36dbc97bee88c#code).
 When defining the data source spec, you can populate the `abi` field with the full ABI, and then set the `method` to `latestAnswer`.